-Pilot AssistThis feature can assist you in several driving tasks such as steering and managing speed.
-Pilot Assist can be customised in settings.Road signs and speeding responseSeveral features can assist you with keeping track of the speed limit and preventing unintentional speeding.
-They include road sign information, which makes you aware of the speed limit, and different responses from the car designed to prevent you from exceeding the speed limit.
+Road signs andSeveral features can assist you with keeping track of the speed limit and preventing unintentional speeding.
+They include road sign information,speeding responsewhich makes you aware of the speed limit, and different responses from the car designed to prevent you from exceeding the speed limit.
 These features can be customised in settings.